top of page

 Workpackage 5

-Rewiring disrupted audio-phonological networks
+Rewiring audio-phonological networks in speech disorders

 Image_WP5_sel.jpg